 More than just a Christmas cookie

-You may know these as Mexican Wedding Cake Cookies, Russian Tea Cakes, Snowball Cookies, Pecan Snowball Cookies, or Snowdrop Cookies, but they’re all about the same butter-based, nutty, powdered sugary little cookies or little-balls-of-pecan-yumminess as I like to call them.
+You may know these as Mexican Wedding Cake Cookies, Russian Tea Cakes, Snowball Cookies, Pecan Snowball Cookies, or Snowdrop Cookies, but they’re all about the same butter-based, nutty, powdered sugary little cookies or little-balls-of-pecan-yumminess, as I like to call them.

 This recipe is so simple, you’ll want to make them all year round (*cough, cough* like me).

-Let’s make the cookies!
+Let’s make the cookies

-Start by creaming the butter, sea salt, and powdered sugar until the powdered sugar is well incorporated and a dough forms.
+- Start by creaming the butter, sea salt, and powdered sugar until the powdered sugar is well incorporated and a dough forms.

-Finally, fold in the chopped pecans, scoop the cookies out, and place them on a lined cookie sheet to bake.
+- Then scoop the cookies out, and place them on a lined cookie sheet to bake.
 No need to roll these with your hands, unless you really want to.
 Just scoop ’em and plop ’em.

-After about 20 minutes in the oven at 325 degrees, the cookies will be barely brown on the bottom and ready to come out.
+- After about 10 minutes in the oven at 350 degrees, the cookies will be barely brown on the bottom and ready to come out.

 - This is a small-batch recipe, so you won’t have an excess of cookies to consume (unless, of course you want to – then see #2).

-- You can easily double the recipe to make an even 3 dozen cookies.
+- You can easily double the recipe to make an even 4 dozen cookies.

-- There is no rolling ‘required’ for this recipe – just mix, scoop, and bake.
+- There is no rolling ‘required’ for this recipe – just mix, scoop, plop, and bake.
 However, if you want your cookies to be perfectly round, you can always hand roll them prior to baking them aka the old-fashioned way.